MikeHeiber/Ising_OPV/README.md

 Similar batch scripts can also be written for TORQUE or other job schedulers.

 Regardless of the job scheduler, the program execution command is essentially the same.
-For simple morphology generation jobs, Ising_OPV.exe takes one required input argument, which is the filename of the input parameter file.
+Ising_OPV.exe takes one required input argument, which is the filename of the input parameter file.
-An example parameter file is provided with this package (parameters_default.txt).
+An annotated example parameter file is provided with this package (parameters_default.txt).

-For example, within the batch script, to create 10 morphologies using 10 processors, the command is:
+For example, to create 10 morphologies using 10 processors with the default parameters, the command is:

 ```mpiexec -n 10 Ising_OPV.exe parameters_default.txt```